vilanko/Color-Palette-Extraction/README.md

-# palette
-Color Palette creation using people detection
+# Color Palette Extraction Using People Detection and Foreground Segmentation